 In contrast to the condition at the time our escooters launched, e-bikes, and e-mopeds were already recognized as a legal mode of transport in Türkiye under the Turkish transportation code, which also regulates the requirements of license plates for e-bikes and e-mopeds, when we made them available to our riders.
 Accordingly, we did not need to rely on the development of new laws to enable their introduction into the Turkish transportation code as a legal mode of transport.
 To date, there is no developed framework governing the rights and requirements of e-bike or e-moped operators, although this may change in the future.
-In the event that such frameworks are created in the future, we will apply our relevant experience contributing to the development of the e-scooter framework to the development of these new frameworks.
+In the event that such frameworks are created in the future, we will apply our relevant experience contributing to the development of these new frameworks.